FCI-FutaCockIndustries/MathlibByMahiron47/README.md

 # MathlibByMahiron47
-Mod for Minecraft Forge 1.12.2 providing a library for NTBH
+Mod for Minecraft Forge 1.12.2 providing a math library for NTBH